Kolten Wong Player Props: Mariners vs. Twins

 Kolten Wong At The Plate

-- Wong is batting .157 with six doubles, a home run and 16 walks.
+- Wong is hitting .162 with six doubles, two home runs and 16 walks.

-- Wong has picked up a hit in 21 of 59 games this year, with multiple hits six times.
+- Wong has picked up a hit in 22 of 60 games this season, with multiple hits six times.

-- He has homered in one of 59 games, and in 0.5% of his plate appearances.
+- He has hit a long ball in two of 60 games played this season, and in 1% of his plate appearances.

-- In 12 games this season (20.3%), Wong has picked up an RBI, and in three of those games (5.1%) he had two or more.
+- In 13 games this year (21.7%), Wong has picked up an RBI, and in four of those games (6.7%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 15 games this year (25.4%), including multiple runs in three games.
+- He has scored in 16 of 60 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.